The Mandarin language is the most widely spoken form of Chinese. Not only is it spoken in all of China, but it’s also spoken across the whole globe.

 Until the early years of the 20th century, China didn’t have a single national language.
-Eventually, most Chinese residents thought that the country needed a common language to bring the country together, facilitate national communication and to combat widespread illiteracy.
+Eventually, most Chinese residents thought that the country needed a common language to unite, facilitate national communication, and combat widespread illiteracy.

 Mandarin Chinese, also known as Huayu (language of Chinese), Guoyu (national language) or Putonghua (common language) is the official language of mainland China and has been since 1982 and of Taiwan since 1932.